-A normal full-time graduate student load is 10-16 credits a semester.
-The maximum full-time semester load for an online graduate student is nine credits via distance learning.
+A normal full-time graduate student load is 8-12 credits a semester.
+The maximum full-time semester load for an online graduate student is nine credits via online learning.
 For a resident graduate student, the maximum full-time semester load is 16 credits of resident and online classes.
-The minimum full-time load for residence hall students is 10 credits.
+The minimum full-time load for residence hall students is 8 credits.